11 healthy sweet snacks

-Full of natural sweetness instead of refined sugar, these little bites are made of dates, raisins, nuts and dried apricots, all mixed up with seeds and apple juice then rolled into individual balls.
+Full of natural sweetness, these little bites are made of dates, raisins, nuts and dried apricots, mixed with seeds and apple juice and rolled into individual balls.
 Serve each bite-sized treat in a mini cupcake case.

 Try our recipe for low-fat coconut, banana and raspberry muffins.
-This recipe is super quick and easy to make, and it comes in under 160 calories per serving – a great mid-morning snack.
+They're quick and easy to make, and the oats will give you a brilliant boost of energy – a great mid-morning snack.

-These energy balls are great to have before exercise, or as an afternoon snack.
-The simple sugars in the fruits offer an instant pick me up, and the nuts and oats will give you a slow release of energy.
-We’ve made three flavours but you can create your own using the same idea.
-Chill until needed.
-They will keep for five days.
+These energy balls are great to have before exercise or as an afternoon snack.
+The simple sugars in the fruits offer an instant pick-me-up, and the nuts and oats will give you a slow release of energy.
+We’ve made three flavours, but you can experiment with your own combinations.

-Make these fruity almond muffins for an energising breakfast or snack.
-Bananas and yogurt keep them moist, while the butter, ground almonds and oats make them filling.
+Fruity almond muffins are ideal for an energising breakfast or snack.
+Bananas and yogurt keep them moist, while the butter, ground almonds and oats are filling.
 No added sugar means you’re getting the day off to a good start, too.